tismadusan567/haskell_board_games/README.md

 ## Usage

-foldRose, height, size, leaves, leavesCount, elemsOnDepth - tree operations
+foldRose, height, size, leaves, leavesCount, elemsOnDepth - tree operations.

-BoardState is a monad containing current player and list of board fields representing the current game state
+BoardState is a monad containing current player and list of board fields representing the current game state.

-validMoves, playMove, isFinished, createGameTree - operations on BoardState
+validMoves, playMove, isFinished, createGameTree - operations on BoardState.

-Chain applyMove operations using bind to simulate a game
+Chain applyMove operations using bind to simulate a game.